 This program, our Kindergarten, is for children who have completed two years of the Early Childhood program and/or are at least five years old by the suggested cutoff date by the state.

-The Extended Day program is based on the culmination of the child’s experience from the previous Montessori years.
-In the morning, an Extended Day child is the older student, the model, the helper for the younger children, which makes for an “extended family” learning experience.
+The Kindergarten program is based on the culmination of the child’s experience from the previous Montessori years.
+In the morning, a kindergarten child is the older student, the model, the helper for the younger children.
 This leadership role is a win-win situation for everyone.
 Our program thrives on having the 3 year span providing the leaders for each preschool class.

 The students work with peer age companions in the afternoon, after enjoying a lunch brought to school by the student.
 Lunchtime is managed by the students within the classroom by jobs which rotate weekly.
 The extended time enables each child to get into a second cycle of work after lunch time.
 The prepared environment is filled with more advanced learning and enrichment activities.
 Learning is still concrete, but moving more towards abstraction.
 Each student is expected and guided to choose work which challenges his/her own skill set.